vishaldhayarkar2002/Task_Mangement/README.md

 ## Task Management

-To assign and createa tasks
+To assign and create tasks

 #### License